7180afk/My-Profile/README.md

 ![Alessio](Alessio.jpg)

+### I am an F&B fixer.
+Experienced in complex and funny proejcts across Europe and China.

 You can use the [editor on GitHub](https://github.com/7180afk/My-Profile/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.